Pranjal-bisht/Pranjal-bisht/README.md

 ### About Me:
 - 👋 Hi, I’m @Pranjal-bisht
-- 🎓 I am currently a 4th year Integrated Btech + Mtech student at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
+- 🎓 I am currently in 4th year and an Integrated Btech + Mtech dual degree student at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
 - 👨‍ I like to solve real life problems with technology.
 - 💻 I am a Full Stack/Software Developer and also interested in Machine Learning, Deep Learning, NLP and building android apps.